 The first time I wore these I stood for 7 hours straight tending bar.
 I have arthritis in my big toe (hallux rigidus) and these sandals were so comfortable, I felt no pain.
 They are cute and can be dressed up or worn with casual outfits.

 The Alegria Verona features a supportive cork/latex/memory foam footbed, three adjustable straps and a mild rocker outsole to take pressure off the forefoot through the gait cycle.
-Find the Verona in euro sizes 35-42 (5-11.5) for $109.95 from Zappos.
+Find the Verona in euro sizes 35-42 (5-11.5) for $109.95 from Zappos and Nordstrom.
 Find a deal on the Alegria Verona at Amazon.